 SB-306 allows employees bringing retaliation claims to include requests for injunctive relief.
 Courts are directed to issue injunctive relief (i.e., reinstatement) when “reasonable cause exists to believe a violation has occurred.”

 The court is must consider the “chilling effect” on other employees.

 The new law will go into effect January 1, 2018.
 You can read the full text of the bill here.

 Original article by Robert E. Nuddleman of Nuddleman Law Firm, P.C.

 Your use of this blog does not create an attorney-client relationship between you and Nuddleman Law Firm, P.C.
 The use of the Internet or this blog for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
-Confidential or time-sensitive information should not be posted in this blog and Nuddleman Law Firm, P.C. cannot guarantee the confidentiality of anything posted to this blog.
+Do not post confidential or time-sensitive information in this blog.
+The Nuddleman Law Firm, P.C. cannot guarantee the confidentiality of anything posted to this blog.